Orange County Electric Scooter Accident Lawyer

 Electric scooters have come to Orange County, and with these devices come the same risks of injury that have surfaced in other cities and towns across the nation.
 Companies like Bird and Lime may claim to be reducing dangerous carbon emissions and improving public mobility with their scooters, but the truth is that these vehicles are incredibly risky and untested.
 Although the data is still being collected, comparable statistics show thousands of new ER admissions could take place every year with so many electric scooters on the road.

-When you’ve been injured in an electric scooter accident, our Orange County personal injury lawyers are here to assist.
+When you’ve been injured in an electric scooter accident, our Orange County E-scooter accident lawyers are here to assist.
 With more than $500 million recovered on behalf of plaintiffs involved in accidents with a wide range of motor vehicles, we have the knowledge and experience to litigate these cases – and fight for your financial recovery.

 Contact Marshall Silberberg and his team at (949) 565-4281!
 We serve clients in Irvine and surrounding areas.

 With electric scooters, there can be any number of parties involved in an accident.
 So far, there have been many reported instances of scooter drivers crashing due to design defects in the products themselves, such as screws coming loose or wheels falling off mid-ride.
 Additionally, pedestrians enjoying a sunny day by the beach may have their day abruptly ruined as an electric scooter – which can reach speeds of up to 15 miles per hour – crashes into them or their party.